 Ruth Gerald, Senior Tutor

 Ruth was Head of Keyboard Studies at the Royal College of Music and previously Head of Keyboard at the Birmingham School of Music.
 Educated in Australia, she gained a Bachelor of Music degree from Adelaide University and continued with post-graduate studies at the Royal College of Music where she was a gold medallist.
 Her career has always pursued a very wide path, solo recitals, concertos, chamber music, accompanying, adjudicating, examining and teaching.
 Alongside her work as a British and International Federation of Festivals Adjudicator, she has given master-classes and seminars in UK and abroad and is actively involved in many aspects of the work of ABRSM.

-David Sams, Senior Tutor
+Stephen Dandridge, Senior Tutor